-- Scholarship of teaching, advising and/or mentoring (campus or other presentations, publications, etc.)
+- Scholarship of teaching, advising, and/or mentoring (campus or other presentations, publications, etc.)

-- Summaries of two recent peer evaluations
+- Summaries of two recent peer evaluations.
+Limit 4 pages

-- Letters of support from two peers, 1 page for each letter
+- Letters of support from two peers.
+1 page for each letter

-- Letters of support from two students, 1 page for each letter
+- Letters of support from two students.
+1 page for each letter

-Please email or upload to Google Drive PDF files to firstname.lastname@example.org by Tuesday, November 12, 2019.
+Please email or upload to Google Drive PDF files to firstname.lastname@example.org by Tuesday, October 12, 2021

-Administrative Advisory Committee Composition
+Administrative Advisory Committee

-- Chair of the Faculty;
+- Chair of the Faculty

-- A previous recipient of the Board of Governor’s Award for Excellence In Teaching at the University Level or College Level recipient, who will act as a representative for the Office of the Provost.
+- A previous recipient of the Board of Governor’s Award for Excellence In Teaching at the university Level or college-level recipient, who will act as a representative for the Office of the Provost.